kaist-plrg-cs320/assignment-docs/hw1-ethiCS/README.md

 To give you an experience in ethical reasoning, we would like to invite you to work on an optional writing assignment for **bonus** points.

+Please refer to lecture slide for the content used in our offline lecture.
+(The slide is uploaded on Piazza.)

 Choose a programming language with which you are familiar, and discuss:

 * Which features of this language make it usable? and for whom?